Fine-Tuning T5 for Custom Text Summarization

 [{'summary_text': 'laxmi Kant: i was hoping to send him on a business trip first . i will assign new project once he is back .'}]

-Even from the short demo run, the model captures the gist of the conversation — the business trip and the new project.
+Here, we can see that even from the short demo run, the model captures the gist of the chat.
+It picks up the business trip and the new project.

 Diagram of the summarization pipeline turning a multi-turn dialogue into a one-line summary